emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

 + Update Configmap:

   StatefulSet provides a stable network sign.
-EMQ X Broker supports using hostname and DNS rules to replace IP for implementing cluster.
+EMQX Broker supports using hostname and DNS rules to replace IP for implementing cluster.
 Taking hostname as an example, need to modify `emqx.conf`:

   ```
   cluster.kubernetes.address_type = hostname
   cluster.kubernetes.suffix = "svc.cluster.local"
   ```

   The DNS rules of Pod in the cluster Kubernetes can be customized by users.
-EMQ X Broker provides `cluster.kubernetes.suffix` for facilitating users to match custom DNS rules.
+EMQX Broker provides `cluster.kubernetes.suffix` for facilitating users to match custom DNS rules.
 This article use the default DNS rules:  `statefulSetName-{0..N-1}.serviceName.namespace.svc.cluster.local`. serviceName in the DNS rules is Headless Service used by StatefulSet, so we also need to modify `cluster.kubernetes.service_name` to Headless Service Name.

   Convert configuration items to environment variables, we need to configure the following items in the Configmap: